 If you suffer from a prolapsed bladder you might experience symptoms, such as problems urinating; incontinence (bladder leakage) when coughing or sneezing; lower back and pelvic pain or pain during sexual intercourse.

 How much are average compensation payouts for bladder injury claims?

-1. Average compensation payouts for less serious loss of bladder function
+Less serious loss of bladder function